-- □ SmartModule Fig. 150 (1) is in use.

-- \Box A network cable is connected.

-- (For the connection, use a network cable with a maximum length of 3 m).
+- □ SmartModule Fig. 150 (1) is in use. - A network cable is connected. - (For the connection, use a network cable with a maximum length of 3 m). - □ The network is connected to the internet.

 Establishing connection

 You commission and set up your SmartModule online via the Liebherr SmartMonitoring Dashboard on your web-enabled device.